Note: Please be aware that we are talking about Sequel and not Squeel, which is a different library on top of ActiveRecord.

 Same as in ActiveRecord, it seems.
 Although in ActiveRecord it’s not a widely known feature.

 You might be sad when you find out there is no pluck in Sequel.
 Well, fear not, it just has a more sensible name – select_map.
 Which is really what pluck does, it selects and then maps.
 However in Sequel select_map was never limited to a single column like it was in ActiveRecord until Rails 4.
 Additionally, Sequel has select_hash, which will obviously give you a hash of the selected columns.
-Pretty nice that you can write Artist.select_hash(:id, :name).first[:name] instead of using indescriptive integer indexes.
+You can also use naked.

 Sequel has a useful method called select_all, which will simply make the select part of the query select all columns of a certain table: